mishakessler/unix-environment/README.md

 <details><summary>Click Me!</summary><br>

-I will use these dropdowns to keep the guide relatively clean and focused, but to still include important details and context about what is happening with each download; I've used this **emoji key** to help with visual indicators:
+I will use these dropdowns to keep the guide relatively clean and focused, but to still include important details and context about what is happening with each download.
+I've used this **emoji key** to help with visual indicators:

-- **📋 Installation Steps**
 - **⚠️ Warnings**
 - **❗ Common Errors**
 - **🔎 Learn More**